Circular Restricted Three-body Problem (CR3BP) Configuration

 You can open multiple 3D views that enable you to view important reference frames for your systems.

-1. Extend the View menu and select Duplicate 3D Graphics Window.
-You will use the existing settings for the 3D Graphics window and update these to display your rotating frame trajectory.
+Use the settings for the existing 3D Graphics window and update them to display your rotating frame trajectory.

-2. Click the Properties () button in the new 3D Graphics window.
+1. Click Properties () in the new 3D Graphics window.

 7. Click OK.

-9. Change the System field to EarthNoomBarycenterCenteredRotating.
-If you are using Luna, then select EarthLunaBarycentered for all equivalent changes.
+3. If you are using Luna as your central body, select EarthLunaBarycentered () for all equivalent changes.

 Configuring the force model

 You built and defined the Noom central body.
-In the next few steps you will create a force model that utilizes it.
+Now, create a force model that utilizes it.

 5. Click Duplicate component ().